By Darcie Fisher, Tufts Medical Center Correspondent

 Dr. Salim says this is a very exciting time in her field.
 Newer medications have been introduced over the last two years which reduce pressure in the eye by increasing the outflow of fluid through the natural drainage system.
 This is different than several other classes of medications which work by reducing the production of fluid, but don’t affect the outflow system.

 “Newer stents and devices have been introduced to increase the outflow of fluid from the eye,” said Dr. Salim.
 “These fall under the category of micro-invasive glaucoma surgery or MIGS.
 These are often inserted at the time of cataract surgery.
 Many elderly patients present with both concomitant cataract and glaucoma.
 The choice of MIGS or more involved incisional surgery depends on the severity of glaucoma.”

 Remember that an annual eye exam is just as important as an annual physical examination in order to protect your eyesight.
 To schedule an appointment with our eye center, request an appointment online or call 617-636-4600.

 Posted January 2020

-The above content is provided for educational purposes by Floating Hospital for Children at Tufts Medical Center.
+The above content is provided for educational purposes by Tufts Medical Center at Tufts Medical Center.
 It is free for educational use.
 For information about your own health, contact your physician.